 Health Insurance at an Affordable Price

 Retirees don’t have to worry about finding a job that offers health insurance or about the often high out-of-pocket expenses of health insurance policies purchased through state-run exchanges.
-You can enroll in Medicare after you reach the age of 65.
 Even though health insurance is affordable, it is always good to practice good financial planning etiquette.